maxiv-science/drp-nanomax/README.md

     pytest tests/test_map.py --log-cli-level=INFO

 Some tests are skipped and only run if you provide the `--long` option.
 They keep the reducer running after the end of a test to manually check the result with a live viewer.

+## Running tests in docker

+Build the docker image:

+    podman build -t drp-nanomax .

+Then start a container from the newly created image.
+It also mounts the current directory (this git repo) into the container:

+    podman run --rm -it -v ".:/mnt" localhost/drp-nanomax:latest /bin/bash

+Inside the container shell, install pytest:

+    python -m pip install pytest pytest-cov

+Then run the tests themselves:

+    pytest --cov=src --cov-branch --cov-report term-missing --cov-report html --log-cli-level=INFO

+As the outside directory is bind mounted, you should be able to change code outside the container and rerun the tests inside.